-Two years after an incident you may well find yourself in court having to justify your actions, communications and decisions.
-Can you remember all that time ago, why you made a decision and what information you had at the time and how you received it?
+Two years after an incident, you may well find yourself in court having to justify your actions, communications and decisions.
+If you were asked to defend yourself, could you remember your decision making rationale?
+Or the information you had available at the time and how you received it?

-To ensure that you are personally protected as well as your organisation, personal logging of all information during an incident is essential.
-Furthermore, logging all actions will ensure you are able to defend all of the decisions that were made during a crisis, this can be used for defence in court should legal action be taken against you or your organisation.
+To ensure that both you and your organisation are protected and accountable, personal logging of all information during an incident is essential.
+In addition, logging all actions will ensure you are able to defend all of the decisions that were made during a crisis should legal action be taken against you or your organisation.

-Logging incident information and decisions is an essential part of incident management and is required at all levels within an organisation.
+Logging incident information and the decisions made is a requirement at all levels within an organisation.
 This training will give you and the staff within your organisation the essential skills required to record decisions and actions which, in turn, will help you prove that during an incident you conducted your role to the best of your ability.

 The training is aimed at anyone who has a role in responding to an incident and is a member of an incident management team.
-It is not just aimed at ‘administration staff’ although it is important that they attend.
-The training is aimed at senior managers, advisors or specialists who may have to justify the advice they have given and for more junior staff who may have to account for their actions.
+While the course is essential for incident administration staff, the training is also suitable for senior managers, advisors or specialists who may have to justify the advice they have given and for more junior staff who may have to account for their actions.

 The training will take 3 hours and up to 12 people can attend one course.

 The fee is available on request.
-(Please note expenses outside the central belt of Scotland will be charged at cost.
+(Please note expenses outside the central belt of Scotland will be charged at cost.)

-“It was a very good course and I got a few good ideas to take away and implement” Kirsty Bell, Scottish Enterprise
+'It was a very good course with good ideas to take away and implement' - Kirsty Bell, Scottish Enterprise

 ‘I found the course very useful and informative…thanks!’